quenot/mhd/all-around/README.md

 It integrates FreeFEM++, pyfreefem, pymedit, magpylib, pyvista, matplotlib and OpenCV for simulating and visualizing MHD thrusters.

-It worked with the version of the packages listed in requirements.txt In addition, you will need to install FreeFem++ and it should be in the search path It currently works only in Linux and probably MacOS but not in Windows.
+It worked with the version of the packages listed in requirements.txt In addition, you will need to install FreeFem++ (I used version 4.13) and it should be in the search path It currently works only in Linux and probably MacOS but not in Windows.
 This is a limitation of pyfreefem.

 The closestreamline.py file has been included for convenience.
 There is an independent repository for it at https://github.com/quenot/closestreamlines